What to Do in Lisbon: Portugal’s Azulejos Beautifully Reveal History and Culture

 You’ll also see “The Chicken’s Wedding,” a whimsical multicolored tile mural of a chicken riding a coach driven by a costumed monkey, and a multicolored tile mural of a hunting scene in which leopards are pursued by hunters armed with bows and arrows.

-Blue and white tile panels illustrate stories from the Bible and about saints in the ornately gilded Baroque Madre de Deus church and cloisters.
+Blue-and-white tile panels illustrate stories from the Bible and about saints in the ornately gilded Baroque Madre de Deus church and cloisters.

 Inside Lisbon’s Palacio de Fronteira, a 17th-century palace in the Benfica suburb, tiles depict eight battles from the War of Restoration of 1640-68, which ended Portugal’s union with Spain.
 In the gardens, tile panels show female figures who represented poetry, music, astronomy and other arts and sciences of the classical world.